 \subsection{Study 3: Analysis of Dynamic Contact Networks}

 Here, we provide an analysis example of dynamic networks, using a dataset of contacts between high school students in Marseilles, France~\cite{fournet2014contact}.
 This dataset contains network links, which represent the students' face-to-face contacts collected with 20-second intervals for several days.
-We constructed temporal snapshots from this dynamic network by aggregating contacts within a time window of 5--9~AM, 10~AM--12~PM, 1--3~PM, 4--6~PM, or after 6~PM for each day.
-This procedure generated 30 snapshots (i.e., networks) of 180 students (i.e., nodes) with the mean of 193 contacts (i.e., links).
-To extract features of network nodes, we applied DeepGL~\cite{rossi2018deep}, a network representation learning method that produces features consisting of node attributes (e.g., gender), network centralities (e.g., degree centrality~\cite{newman2018networks}), network measures (e.g., $k$-core number~\cite{newman2018networks}), and those of statistical values of neighbors (e.g., the mean degree centrality of 1-hop neighbors).
-As a result, we obtained a tensor of $T=30$, $N=180$, and $D=10$.
+We construct temporal snapshots from this dynamic network by aggregating contacts within a time window of 5--9~AM, 10~AM--12~PM, 1--3~PM, 4--6~PM, or after 6~PM for each day.
+This procedure generates 30 snapshots (i.e., networks) of 180 students (i.e., nodes) with the mean of 193 contacts (i.e., links).
+To extract features of network nodes, we apply DeepGL~\cite{rossi2018deep}, a network representation learning method that produces features consisting of node attributes (e.g., gender), network centralities (e.g., degree centrality~\cite{newman2018networks}), network measures (e.g., $k$-core number~\cite{newman2018networks}), and those of statistical values of neighbors (e.g., the mean degree centrality of 1-hop neighbors).
+As a result, a tensor of $T=30$, $N=180$, and $D=10$ is generated.

 \textbf{Study 3-1: Categorization of Students Based on Node Features.} \autoref{fig:nw_1}-TDR shows a result generated by the two-step DR using PCA along a time mode and UMAP along a variable mode (i.e., the dots in the TDR view represent instances).
 The result contains five distinct clusters and we select four of them.
 The resultant visualizations are shown in \autoref{fig:nw_1}-SI, HC, FC, and PM.
 Here, the \SIView{} draws an overall network constructed using a time window of the entire measurement period.
 From \autoref{fig:nw_1}-SI, we notice that the blue nodes (i.e., students) in Cluster 1 can be seen in the strongly connected regions.
 In contrast, the teal nodes in Cluster 4 have only a small number of links to the others.